marcozetaa/MPI-Analysis-of-Covid19-Data/tests.md

     - Average: 2329 ms

 ------------------------------------------------
-Machines with 3 cores each, 2GB of memory each n total cores (m,k)
+Machines with 3 cores each, 2GB of memory each, n total cores used in the computation (m,k)
-    m is the local machine (the one running the command) k is the ssh machine
+- m is the local machine (the one running the command)
+- k is the ssh machine
+<br><br>

 super-reduced-dataset
 - 2 total cores (1,1)